- Cylinder Head Porting Kit - How To Operate & Safety Instructions

 7. Attach an abrasive roll to a mandrel.
 Push it onto the mandrel and turn it down onto the screw threads.
 Use the shorter mandrels wherever possible, saving the longer ones for the deeper port areas.

 8. Attach the mandrel to a high-speed die-grinder (22,000 rpm-max.) grind material from the cylinder head and intake manifold port openings back to the scribe lines.

+Current thinking is that it is okay if the cylinder head port is slightly smaller than the exhaust manifold port, or header tube, because it will reduce inversion.
 On the exhaust port side of the cylinder head, follow steps 1-8 as above.
 Remember to clean the surface thoroughly.
 Apply Blue Layout fluid or a light coating of dark colored spray paint.
 Securely and accurately attach the exhaust gasket and with a scribe trace the outline of the gasket port openings onto the cylinder head.
 Grind off material back to the scribe lines.